saltyorg/docs/docs/reference/plex-autoscan-extras.md

    nano /opt/plex_autoscan/config/config.json
    ```

-1. Under the `GOOGLE` section of the config, enable Google Drive monitoring and fill in your [[Google Drive API Client ID and Secret|Google-Drive-API-Client-ID-and-Client-Secret]].
+2. Under the `GOOGLE` section of the config, enable Google Drive monitoring and fill in your [Google Drive API Client ID and Secret](google-project-setup.md) [Step 15 of that process].

     ```json
     "ENABLED": true,